zowe/zowe-install-packaging/containers/conformance.md

 - Zowe workspace directory `/home/zowe/instance/workspace` will be defined as a persistent volume.
 - Components writing to this directory should be aware of the potential conflicts of same-time writing by multiple instances of the same component.
-- Components writing to this directory must NOT write container specific information to this directory as it may potentially overwritten by another container.
+- Components writing to this directory must NOT write container-specific information to this directory as it may potentially be overwritten by another container.

 ### Command Override